 If you go back 5 years blogs were widely used on websites.
-They used to attract new readers and engage visitors.
-People used to blog about all sorts of things – both business and personal stuff (if you look back at my own blogging you’ll see a greater variety of content).
-A bit like social media is used now.
+They were used to attract new readers and engage visitors.
+People used to blog about all sorts of things – both business and personal stuff.
+If you look back at our own blogging you’ll see a greater variety of content.
+Blogs were the less formal part of your website.
+Websites then tended to be more “corporate” – not something that works as well now.
+Blog were a chance to show some personality.
+To look behind the scenes.
+A bit like we use social media now.

 In this age of social media, so many people think that blogging is dead but I disagree.
-In fact, I am putting blogging at the heart of my marketing strategy in 2021.
+Blogging and social media work really well together.
+In fact, I am putting blogging at the heart of my marketing strategy in 2022.
 And I strongly recommend you do the same.

 Well, since you asked…

 1. It demonstrates your authority

 I suggest leaving the random, non business related posts to social media and concentrate your blog posts on the subjects related to your business.

 When visitors read your blog posts they can see that you know what you are talking about.
 That you have a lot of knowledge around your subject.

 If you’re a photographer of course people are interested in the photos that you have taken.
 But they’re likely to be more impressed (and therefore want to work with you) if you can help them with what to wear to a photoshoot, “secret” locations nearby that make great backdrops, how to get the younger members of the family to co-operate (I suspect babies are easier than teenagers!), how to look natural and how to look like you’re two stone lighter (or maybe that is just me!)
 These are all great blog topics and show your knowledge of what you do.

 The key is to write blog posts on the kind of topics that your audience want to know about and which are closely related to your business.